 Figure 3.
 Comparison of estimated and measured water content of stem segments (θstem) of five tree species, poplar, willow, walnut, locust, ailanthus, using: (a) the fitted calibration equations (Table 4) and (b) the factory-supplied calibration equation (FSCE) or derived equation when not supplied (Derived) for soil water content, see Table 4.
 Experiment 2.

-Generalized calibration equations for stem water content.

-As the manufacturers of the soil sensors in many cases provide a single generalized calibration equation for a range of soil types (Tables 3 and 4), we also established the best-fit combined calibration curve for each of the sensors for the sawdust of the three species (Table 3) and for the stem segments of the five species (Table 4).
-Figure 4 shows the combined calibration curve for sawdust of the three species, poplar, fir and pine, and the combined calibration curve for the stem segments of the five species, poplar, willow, walnut, locust and ailanthus, for each of the five electromagnetic pulse soil moisture sensors, TEROS 10, TEROS 12, Hydra Probe, Theta Probe and TDR310S used in both Experiments 1 and 2.
-With values of Adjusted-R2 between 0.71 and 0.91 (except for 0.45 in the Hydro Probe) and values of RMSE between 0.035 and 0,089 (Table 4), the combined equations are not as good as the individual species’ calibrations, but are an acceptable compromise for four of the five tested soil moisture sensors, the Hydra Probe being the exception.
-Further, the combined equation for sawdust and the combined equation for the stems were reasonably similar in the TEROS 10 and TEROS 12 (Fig. 4) suggesting that calibration of these sensors with sawdust may be a provide moderately accurate measure of the θstem when inserted into tree stems.
-This is particularly true if the absolute stem water contents of the wood are not as important as the changes in water content.

 Table 4.
 The best-fit equations between the sensor output and the volumetric water content of stem segments of poplar, willow, walnut, locust and ailanthus obtained in Experiment 2, and the equation for the combined five species (All), for five electromagnetic soil moisture sensors, TEROS 10, TEROS 12, Hydra Probe, Theta Probe and TDR310S (Current calibration).
 The relationship between the sensor output and volumetric water content of the stem segments using the factory-supplied or derived calibration for soil (Supplied or Derived soil calibration).
 The Adjusted R-squared (Adjusted-R2) and root-mean-square error (RMSE) for each equation is given.